paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-051-coins-and-currency.md

 Pub.
 L. 97–220, July 22, 1982, 96 Stat.
 222.—1984 Olympic Games.

 #### Possession of Gold Coins and Bullion
 The possession of gold coins and bullion was prohibited except under Government license by Ex.
 Ord.
 No. 6260, eff.
 Aug.
 28, 1933.
 That prohibition was revoked by Ex.
 Ord.
 No. 11825, Dec.
 31, 1974, 40 F.R.
 1003, eff.
 Dec.
 31, 1974.
-See notes set out under [section 95a of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section95a&num=0&edition=prelim), Banks and Banking.
+See notes set out under [section 5 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section5&num=0&edition=prelim), Appendix, War and National Defense.

 <a id="section-5113"></a>